Definition of SEO

 How to Understand GMB Insights

 GMB Insights contains a lot of data that can help business owners to improve their business.
 Vast amounts of data may be a limitation to many businesses as a result of limited space.
-With GBM insights, the problem is solved as people with business in multiple locations can use tools to interpret the insights without downloading the data for every location.
+With GBM insights, the problem is solved as people with businesses in multiple locations can use tools to interpret the insights without downloading the data for every location.

 Google my business seeks to find out how your customers locate a listing in the maps and searches and their actions after identifying it.
 Understanding GMB Insights requires you to know how customers look for your business.